Technos

 Don't we scream

-when you heat us with a sledgehammer?
+when you hit us with a sledgehammer?

 * * *